-Our journey begins in Rome, the country’s nerve centre and ideal destination for a family city trip.
+Our journey begins in Rome, the country’s nerve centre and the ideal destination for a family city trip.
 Children love the stories of gladiatorial battles on the Colosseum tour.
 Parents marvel at Michelangelo’s famous Last Judgement in the Sistine Chapel.
-Together, we throw a coin into the majestic Trevi fountain, not forgetting to make a wish!
+Together, we throw a coin into the majestic Trevi Fountain, not forgetting to make a wish!

 All these adventures, it gives you an appetite!
 At dinner time, we gather around one of the charming tables of the Pipero, a restaurant well known to Italian gastronomes and awarded a Michelin star.
-Its high quality and top-of-the-range service nevertheless make it a choice address for children, who enjoy pasta alla carbonara, the restaurant’s specialty and renowned as the best in the capital.
+Its high quality and top-of-the-range service nevertheless make it a choice address for children, who enjoy pasta alla carbonara, the restaurant’s speciality and renowned as the best in the capital.

 A busy day means a good night’s sleep.
 They are spent at the Aldrovandi Villa Borghese, a splendid 5-star hotel in the heart of Rome.
 It is a delight for children, who receive a welcome gift as soon as they arrive.
 Parents are not to be outdone and enjoy the fabulous spa accommodation.
 In summer, we all cool off together in the outdoor pool.
 In winter, you can stroll through Borghese Park, one of the city’s most beautiful green spaces, home to the National Gallery of Modern Art.